ousia/iRaccoonShow/README.md

 Both scripts are part of iRaccoonShow.
 They work for me.
 And I thought they might be useful for others.
 If not as running software, as an inspiration to develop similar software.

 `supershow-generator` is named after SuperShow.
-The `swfc` script used to generate the Flash presentation is a derivative version of the script `script.base` included with SuperShow.
+The `swfc` script used to generate the Flash presentation is a derivative version of `script.base` that comes with SuperShow.

 ## Requirements